Big Brother (British TV series) series 7

 Big Brother 2006, also known as Big Brother 7, is the seventh series of the British reality television series Big Brother.
 The show followed a total of twenty-two contestants, known as housemates, who were isolated from the outside world for an extended period of time in a custom built house.
 Each week, one or more of the housemates were eliminated from the competition and left the House.
 The last remaining housemate, Pete Bennett, was declared the winner, winning a cash prize of £100,000.

 The series launched on Channel 4 on 18 May 2006 and ended on 18 August 2006, lasting 93 days - the joint-second longest British edition of Big Brother to date (together with the ninth and tenth series, and one day shorter than the eighth series).
 Davina McCall returned as presenter for her seventh consecutive year.
 Fourteen housemates entered on launch night, with an additional eight being introduced in later weeks.
 The series was watched by an average of 4.7 million viewers, the third highest viewed series of the show to date.
 It was also the first series since the show's inception to be broadcast in 16:9 aspect ratio, as opposed to 4:3.

 Big Brother 7 was the subject of viewer complaints and press attention regarding a variety of controversial issues, including the wellbeing of certain participants and the decision to re-instate evicted housemates with a chance to win.
 In 2010, the series was voted the British public's favourite series of Big Brother.

-Finalist Nikki Grahame died in April 2021 following a long battle with anorexia.
-Nikki’s life and battle with the eating disorder was the subject of a documentary titled “Nikki Grahame: Who Is She?”.
+Housemates

+Fourteen housemates entered the House on launch night, and eight other housemates entered the House later during the series, making a total of twenty-two housemates competing in Big Brother 7.
+Two of these eight housemates were replacement housemates Sam and Aisleyne, arriving on Day 12, who were introduced to the housemates as part of the Meal or No Meal task after the departure of Shahbaz and Dawn.
+George decided to leave the House of his own will, a rule all housemates are allowed to take advantage of at any time, on Day 13.
+On Day 23, Susie entered the House as Big Brother's lucky Golden Ticket winner.
+Five more housemates entered on Day 44 (Jonathan, Spiral, Jennie, Michael and Jayne) to the House Next Door.